 Biodiversity indicators are used to assess the condition of the City's natural environment and to track the progress and effectiveness of implemented projects and initiatives.
-Indicators are monitored on an annual basis and this information is included in the City's Annual Report.
+Indicators are monitored on an annual basis and this information is included within the City's Annual Report.

-Indicator 1 Source Aspirational Trend Reportable Period Annual density of environmental weeds (%) within City of Joondalup Natural Areas Measured on three transects (a line along which environmental data is collected).
-Ten of the City's reserves are assessed on an annual basis. nvironmental data is collected). ne City's reserves are assessed on Indicator 2 Source Aspirational Trend Reportable Period Percentage of natural areas protected within City reserves (hectare) Areas included in the City's District Planning Scheme Schedule 5 and City of Joondalup Bush Forever sites.
-Increase 2014 - 2019 Indicator 3 Source Aspirational Trend Reportable Period Vegetation Condition of City of Joondalup Major Conservation Areas. (% of area in pristine, excellent, very good, good, degraded or completely degraded condition) Assessed through floristic surveys undertaken within City of Joondalup Major Conservation Areas utilising the Keighery Scale, a tool used to rate the condition of vegetation from pristine to completely degraded.
-Not Applicable (Floristic surveys are undertaken once every five years which does not allow for annual comparison of condition) 2018-19
+Indicator 1 Annual density of environmental weeds (%) within City of Source Measured on three transects (a line along which environmental data is collected).
+Ten of the City's reserves Aspirational Trend Decrease Reportable Period 2014 -2019 joondalup Natural Areas Indicator 2 Percentage of natural areas protected within are assessed on an annual basis.
+Source Areas included in the City's District Planning Scheme Schedule 5 and City Aspirational Trend Reportable Period 2014 -2019 City reserves (ha) of Joondalup Bush Forever sites.
+Aspirational Reportable Vegetation Condition of City of Joondalup Major Conservation Areas. (% of area in pristine, excellent, very good, good, degraded or completely degraded condition) Assessed through floristic surveys undertaken within City of Joondalup Major Conservation Areas utilising the Keighery Scale, a tool used to rate the condition of vegetation from pristine to completely degraded.
+Trend Not Applicable (Floristic surveys are undertaken once every five years which does not allow for annual comparison of condition) Period 2018-19